mhassan1/yarn-plugin-aws-codeartifact/README.md

 ## How It Works

-This plugin hooks into Yarn v2 so that any `yarn` commands that may require fetching or publishing packages to an AWS CodeArtifact registry will have an AWS CodeArtifact token generated right before.
+This plugin hooks into Yarn Berry so that any `yarn` commands that may require fetching or publishing packages to an AWS CodeArtifact registry will have an AWS CodeArtifact token generated right before.

 This is equivalent to setting the following `.yarnrc.yml` fields